IcedRamen/hello-world/README.md

 # Iced Ramen
 # AP Computer Science A
-# A student taking AP Computer Science interested in Video Game developement and Robotics and would like to understand the development that goes into it
+# A student taking AP Computer Science interested in a variety of subjects including Video Game development, Robotics and Java Programming and would like to understand each one thoroughly because it is fun.